A new fee and new rewards make this account a very different proposition. Should you ditch it?

 - Two HD digital movie rentals from Rakuten

 The offer you choose is fixed for at least 12 months, so you can’t mix and match throughout the year.
 You can choose a new reward at the start of each year.

 £5 monthly reward

 Well on the surface the offer seems good. £5 a month is better than the current £2 a month, as long as you are avoiding that monthly fee.

 However you need to factor in the new requirements that mean you either need to spend or save a lot of money each month with Halifax.

-So if you spend £500 a month you’ll earn £60 a year (if you take the cash option).
+So if you spend £500 a month on your debit card you’ll earn £60 a year (if you take the cash option).
 Compare this spend to using a cashback card and it’s the equivalent of 1% back – so no real difference to using the top American Express cashback cards.

 The alternative option of £5,000 a month in your account for the same reward, isn’t any better.
 Do this for a year and it’s the same return as putting that money in a 1.2% savings account.

-With news of the interest rate cut that could end up being quite healthy in comparison to others, but right now you can still beat that and have flexibility to take money out.
-Plus with this Halifax offer, you’d need to have £5,000 in savings, which we know many people don’t.
+With rate cuts happening most months, that’s actually quite healthy in comparison to others, but right now you can still beat that and have flexibility to take money out.
+Plus with this Halifax offer, you’d need to have £5,000 in savings to get that rate, which we know many people don’t.
 And if you have more you won’t be earning anything on that.

 So ultimately you can get the same or better than this elsewhere.